Frederick County Knucklers

 As a member of the Knucklers the kids learn the art of shooting a marble and then proving their skill in several tournaments throughout the spring and early summer months with the top players competing in a four day long national competition at the beach in Wildwood, New Jersey.
 This year we sent four boys and three girls to that national event which celebrated its 90th anniversary.

-All this, from the free bag of marbles, the local tournament and trips to Wildwood are provided at no cost to the children or their families.
+All this, from the free bag of marbles, the local tournaments, to the trips to Wildwood are provided at no cost to the children or their families.
 A policy of which we are very proud.